The Connection Curve:

 You will need to:

 Use the password in your email invitation to login to the Participant Information and Consent Form here and fill out the details.

 Organise a time with me to do a 15-30 minute video call.
 This will be arranged over text to your mobile.
 Or you can provide me with a pre-recorded video.
 For this you will need the set interview questions which i will text you once you have submitted your participant form.

 Prepare for the call by deciding what you will wear, how you will sit and what will be in the video frame.
 Also, think about what stories you would like to share (please do not share anything that you do not want to be made public or that is someone else's story and not for you to share).
 You will also need to make sure you have adequate lighting so that I can see your face.
 Please keep in mind, the video will be recorded and will kept for up to 5 years as part of The Connection Curve archive (please see Terms and Conditions for further information).

 During this video call I will ask you questions to record your story.
-I will be using a still from this video to draw your portrait.
+I will be using a series of stills from this video to draw your portrait.
 The video calls will last between 15-30 minutes depending on your preference and how many stories you have to tell.

 Approximately, 1-4 weeks after the sitting you will receive a digital copy of your portrait and a quote from your story in an email (please click here to see some examples of completed portraits).
 You will need to respond to this email as soon as possible to confirm that it can be posted to the website, social media and kept for publication.

 Following your confirmation, you will be sent an email notifying you that your portrait is online and will shortly be in the post.To help you invite others, you will be sent an invitation email that you can share with your friends, family and colleagues (this can also be printed out if they have no email).